Broad Ripple Park Carousel: Acquisition by the museum

 The museum intended to keep a few of the animals and sell the others to finance its operations, but Mildred Compton returned from a visit to the 1973 National Carousel Roundtable convinced that it should instead restore all of them and recreate the working carousel in its planned new building.
 But no space had been allocated to allow the display of such a large exhibit, requiring the plans to be adjusted.
 Columns required in the original layout were removed to allow the carousel's installation on the fifth floor.

-While plans were under way to secure funding for the restoration of the carousel, efforts were made to find some missing animals.
-By studying old photographs of the carousel, it was determined there had been three deer or stags which had not been found in the park district storage building.
+While plans were underway to secure funding for the restoration of the carousel, efforts were made to find some missing animals.
+By studying old photographs of the carousel, it was determined there had been three deer or stags that had not been found in the park district storage building.
 No one at the park district knew of their whereabouts, and some employees believed the animals had disintegrated.
 As well as the missing deer, two horses were missing.
 The museum contacted local newspapers, which published stories on the efforts to restore the carousel.
-The reports mentioned the missing animals, and that the museum was trying to locate them.
+The reports mentioned the missing animals and that the museum was trying to locate them.
 An anonymous tip received in December 1973 revealed the deer were used in the annual Christmas Gift and Hobby Show, where they served as escorts for Santa Claus.
 Compton was able to secure the animals from the park district for the museum.